 Welcome to PayPal!

-This user agreement is a contract between you and PayPal, Inc. that governs your use of your PayPal account and the PayPal services.
+This user agreement is a contract between you and PayPal, Inc. governing your use of your PayPal account and the PayPal services.
 It applies to U.S. PayPal accounts only.
-For an individual to open a U.S. PayPal account and use the PayPal services, you must be a resident of the United States or one of its territories and at least 18 years old, or the age of majority in your state of residence.
-For a business to open a U.S. PayPal account and use the PayPal services, the business must be organized in, operating in, or resident of, the United States or one of its territories.
+If you are an individual, you must be a resident of the United States or one of its territories and at least 18 years old, or the age of majority in your state of residence to open a U.S. PayPal account and use the PayPal services.
+If you are a business, the business must be organized in, operating in, or a resident of, the United States or one of its territories to open a U.S. PayPal account and use the PayPal services.

-By opening and using a PayPal account, you agree to comply with all of the terms and conditions in this user agreement, so please read all of the terms and conditions carefully.
-You also agree to comply with the following additional policies and each of the other agreements on the Legal Agreements page that apply to you:
+By opening and using a PayPal account, you agree to comply with all of the terms and conditions of this user agreement, including the Fee pages, and any upcoming changes described on the Policy Updates page at the time you accept this user agreement (which changes will apply to you on the indicated effective dates).
+These terms include an agreement to resolve disputes by arbitration on an individual basis.
+You also agree to comply with each of the other agreements on the Legal Agreements page that apply to you and the following additional policies:

-Please read carefully all of the terms of these policies and each of the other agreements that apply to you.
+Please read carefully all of the terms and conditions of this user agreement, the terms of these policies, and each of the other agreements that apply to you.

 All PayPal accounts let you do things like: